dev-academy-programme/plug-free-money-challenge/README.md

 ##### Step Four: Add the FreeMoney transform to your components array.

 Over in `__init.py__` there is an array of components to include in this Plugin.
-Make sure you _add your new FreeMoney transform to this list_: `balance_tutorial.transform.FreeMoney,`
+Make sure you _add your new FreeMoney transform to this list_:

 ```
   components = [
-      # Include your plugin's models/transforms/errors etc here.
+      # Include your plugin's
-      balance_tutorial.error.NotEnoughMoneyError,
-      balance_tutorial.error.InvalidAmountError,
-      balance_tutorial.model.BalanceModel,
+      ...
+      balance_tutorial.transform.FreeMoney,
   ]
 ```